slashhuang/cuty/doc/interceptor.md

 ```

-when you call `flow()`, the current cuty app middleware logic will get's excuted.
+when you call `flow()`, the current cuty middleware logic will get's excuted.

-when you call `cross()`, the current cuty app middleware logic will get's ignored and the flow will go to the next middleware.
+when you call `cross()`, cuty app will bypass the current middleware logic and directly go to the next middleware.
 .